sandsmark/sandsmark/README.md

  - [kcm-lookandfeel-standalone](https://github.com/sandsmark/kcm-lookandfeel-standalone), to avoid having to install the whole Plasma desktop.
  - [kjackal](https://github.com/sandsmark/kjackal), rootkit scanner. ported to newer kernels.
  - [kde-cli-tools-standalone](https://github.com/sandsmark/kde-cli-tools-standalone), to avoid having to install the whole Plasma desktop just for kcmshell.
  - [qt-polkitagent](https://github.com/sandsmark/qt-polkitagent), couldn't get any polkit crap to work.
+So had to fix the build of this to test it, but surprise, it didn't work.
  - [kwest](https://github.com/sandsmark/kwest), interpreter for text adventures, half-way ported to Qt5
  - [Age of The Ring](https://github.com/sandsmark/AoE_Project2), some school project I found.
 Played around with it and fixed it up a bit.
  - [signsrch](https://github.com/sandsmark/signsrch), just a mirror, but with history.